Skip to main content

 Cybersecurity at KTH

-Cybersecurity is a broad and multi-faceted subject.
-It ranges from fundamental computing theory to software engineering, computer communication, large-scale distributed systems, and physical process control into human and social behaviour.
-The programme is rooted in computer science and reaches out to aspects of the business and social context of cybersecurity.
+Cybersecurity is a broad and multifaceted subject.
+It spans from fundamental computing theory to software engineering, computer communication, large-scale distributed systems, and physical process control into human and social behaviour.
+The programme is rooted in computer science and extends to business and social aspects of cybersecurity.
+The programme starts with mandatory courses providing an overview of the field, including a course in ethical hacking, and a solid base in the fundamental security pillar of cryptography.
+There is also a mandatory course that put cybersecurity in a sociotechnical context with law, policy, threat actor behaviour, end-user behaviour, and security governance.

-In addition to involving KTH research faculty in the programme, we have also made extra efforts to build close ties to the industry.
-The programme has a reference group gathering key cybersecurity individuals from Swedish industry and the public sector.
-Many courses include external guest lecturers, and most master's degree projects are done in collaboration with companies.
+During the final semester of the programme, you will carry out a master's degree project where you work closely with the KTH research faculty within cybersecurity.
+In addition to involving KTH research faculty in the programme, we have also made extra efforts to build close ties with the industry.
+The programme has a reference group that gathers key cybersecurity individuals from the Swedish industry and the public sector.
+Many courses include external guest lecturers, and many master's degree projects are done in collaboration with companies.

-Software security, communication network security, ethical hacking, privacy, cryptography, cyber risk analysis, cyber-physical security and hardware security.
+The courses in the programme cover topics such as software security, communication network security, ethical hacking, privacy, cryptography, cyber risk analysis, cyber-physical security and hardware security.

-Meet the students
+Meet students from the programme

 Career opportunities are plenty in the field of cybersecurity.
 Digitalisation is increasing rapidly, and with every new digital feature, the IT security of that feature needs to be ensured.
 There is also a vast security deficiency in older IT infrastructures running our world that were not designed with security in mind.
-Moreover, bottom-line security is a never-ending chase between attackers and defenders planning and reacting to each others behaviour, technical knowledge and deployed technology.
+Moreover, bottom-line security is a never-ending chase between attackers and defenders planning and reacting to each others’ behaviour, technical knowledge and deployed technology.

 There is a demand for cybersecurity expertise in almost all fields.
 On the software development side, this ranges from start-ups and small companies to large enterprises.
 On the user side, this includes all organisations employing software systems for running their business and operations.
 The programme provides you with competencies for multiple cybersecurity tasks ranging from managerial positions to technical experts.